sora-xor/sora-docs/src/tbc.md

 - Primary market buy-back reserve limits the ability of governments or short-sellers to manipulate the market.
 - The SORA v2 monetary system is neither debt-based nor debt-driven, and new tokens are always allocated under democratic supervision, which works to eliminate the unsustainable boom-bust cycles in contemporary economic systems.
 - The current buy/sell-prices offered by the token bonding curve provide support & resistance levels, or a confidence range for the price of XOR in the market, with forward guidance.
-- 20% of the quantity bought from the buy function are reserved for different players in the SORA Network, as per the diagram:
+- 20% of the quantity bought from the buy function are reserved for different players in the SORA network, as per the diagram:

 ![](<.gitbook/assets/tbc(4).png>)